Catallactic/catallactic-site/docs/litepaper.md

 ### 2.1.
 A New Medium of Exchange
 </span>

 CryptoCommodity proposes a new medium of exchange based on Representative Money.

-Hayek said money with stable value would be preferred by users.
+CryptoCommodity aim to deliver the missing piece in current cryptocurrency offer: a stable noon-fiat cryptocurrency.
+Hayek said money with stable value would be preferred by users [1].

 Real utility to empower real economy.